nikhilbg/ExomePipeline/README.md

 * Set the working directory--this is the directory in which all output files will appear and must already exist
 * Set the data source--this is the directory containing the starting data which is generally a set of files containing paired end fastq reads
 * Initialize the working directory--this step first clears the working directory, then makes a few subdirectories within it and populates these with a number of files needed to run the pipelines
-* Link the data files to the working directory--this makes symbolic links from the data files into the working directory
+* Link the data files to the working directory--this step creates symbolic links from the data files into the working directory to prevent the need to copy or move large files
 * Perform a dry run to verify that the pipeline is configured properly--if the dry run produces errors, these must be corrected prior to launching
 * Launch the pipeline--this submits the pipeline job to the Biowulf cluster

-### Prerequisites

-* An account on the NIH Biowulf Linux Cluster

 ## Configuration and Details